Bachelor of Government and International Relations

 • International Relations

 • Listed and/or Free-choice electives

 Plus there’s a selection of majors, minors and electives to choose from.
 As part of your application, you’ll be guided through how to get the right degree structure in place for you.

 For the award of Bachelor of Government and International Relations (BGovIntRel), you must successfully complete 240 credit points, made up of the core courses AND

-- 60 credit points for a second major and 20 credit points of listed and/or Undergraduate free-choice elective/s, or
+- 60 credit points for a second major and 20 credit points of listed and/or Undergraduate free-choice elective/s, OR

-- 80 credit points of listed electives and/or Undergraduate free-choice elective/s;
+- 80 credit points for an extended major, or 80 credit points of listed electives and/or Undergraduate free-choice elective/s